Skip to Content

 The Turtle Club scene is the most or more accurately the only famous part of The Master of Disguise.
 Here's the setup: Pistachio and his assistant, played by Jennifer Esposito, infiltrate a ritzy upper-crust venue called The Turtle Club to meet with a cigar maker, played by Erick Avari, and gain some information.
 Pistachio, an idiot, thinks that he is required to dress as some sort of turtle, and so he wears a bulbous, green, shell-like suit, as well as Coke-bottle glasses and facial prosthetics to give himself a pointy, turtle-like upper lip.
 To complete the disguise, Pistachio must act like a turtle, which he does by saying the word "turtle" a bunch.
 He asks the skeptical bouncer, "Am I not turtle-y enough for the Turtle Club?"

 At the end of the scene, when a trio of men catcall Esposito, Pistachio bites off one of the men's noses and retracts his head into the suit-shell.
 He then pops back out and spits the nose back onto the man's face.
-The scene does not end with him leaving the club—it ends with Pistachio spinning on his shell-back, giggling and then fades out.
+The scene does not end with him leaving the club—it ends with Pistachio spinning on his shell-back, giggling, and then fades out.
 The barely coherent scene is only two and a half minutes long.

 It’s not perfect art but you can understand how a man in an oversized suit saying "turtle" in a funny voice might appeal to children, the film's target audience.
 Anyway, it’s now internet canon that the scene was filmed on 9/11, as countless online comments have asserted and repeated over the years.
 There are shirts commemorating the occasion and critical reappraisals that account for this additional context.
-The Master of Disguise is a 9/11 movie much the same way Die Hard is a Christmas movie.
+The Master of Disguise is a 9/11 movie in much the same way Die Hard is a Christmas movie.

 It's easy to understand why this bit of trivia has lodged itself in the minds of so many people.
 There's a specificity to it: not just that the scene was filmed on 9/11, but the interruption of production.
 It’s impossible not to imagine someone bursting onto the set with frantic news from Manhattan.
 Cut! the director calls.
 Two planes have just hit the World Trade Center.
 The towers have collapsed with many still inside.
 He immediately holds an impromptu vigil with the cast and crew.
 Dana Carvey is still in full turtle-man makeup and costume, solemnly pondering the deaths of thousands.